Also available as an ebook from

 Psychic Anna Gareau and public relations expert Collie Kostyna keep things quiet for local magicians and for their biggest client, an underground supernatural society known as the Embassy.

 In Grayling Cross, an investigator arrives in town on the trail of a missing teenage psychic, and hires Anna and Collie to be his liaisons to the local magic community.
-Troublingly, though, he turns out to have a knack for suppressing magic, leaving magicians powerless and vulnerable.
+Troublingly, though, he turns out to have a knack for suppressing magic, leaving magicians powerless and vulnerable — and the Embassy wastes no time telling Anna and Collie to get him out of town.
 And when an Embassy employee is found murdered in a house nobody should have been able to enter, with a weapon that never should have killed him, suspicion naturally falls upon Anna and Collie’s new client.

 "Who knew that Edmonton had such a rich underworld, filled with crazy characters and magic?
 If you liked Mike Carey's Felix Castor series, read Gayleen Froese's Grayling Cross and settle in for a fun ride with the paranormal world's Thelma and Louise."